Prag8855/aab/content/guides/kontist-review.md

 You can create invoices in Kontist, but Kontist does not send them for you.
 You must download them and email them manually.

 If you don't send many invoices, the invoicing tool is good enough.
 If you plan to grow your business, get real invoicing software.
-I use [Lexoffice](/out/lexoffice).
+I use [Lexware Office](/out/lexoffice).

 When your client pays an invoice you created in Kontist, Kontist marks the invoice as paid.
 This is a nice feature.